SeojinYoon/PsychopyExamples/README.md

 After running codes, the results of experiment will be recorded in the directory.

+## GeneralTools

+This directory includes multiple utility sources to run experiments.

 # Origin

 These sources are adapted from David Jangraw's repository (https://github.com/djangraw/PsychoPyParadigms)